 Students who receive qualifying scores and wish to apply for Brandeis course credit must contact the College Board and request that their scores be reported to Brandeis University.
 Brandeis' school code number is 3092.

 Brandeis recognizes the International Baccalaureate diploma and will award eight credits (two four-credit courses) for each higher level examination with a score of 5 or better, for a maximum of 16 credits (four, four-credit courses).
-Additional exams with scores of 5 or better can be awarded purpose credit.
+Additional higher level exams with scores of 5 or better can be awarded purpose credit.
 Requirement purpose credit has no numeric credit value.

 Brandeis recognizes the A-Level Examinations and will award eight credits (two, four-credit courses) for each subject with grades of A, B or C, for a maximum of 16 credits (four, four-credit courses).
 Additional subjects with appropriate grades can be awarded requirement purpose credit.
 Purpose credit has no numeric value.
 If you expect to receive credit for university work covered by the credential, you should not take the corresponding course at Brandeis.